 - Make sure you are familiar with the way the cartridge or cylinder fits on the appliance or regulator;

 - Ideally, never change the fuel container inside your tent;

-- Dispose of empty gas containers with care and in compliance with local site arrangements for the
+- Dispose of empty gas containers with care and in compliance with local site arrangements for the disposal of waste;

 - Never throw them on a fire because any gas residue inside could lead to an explosion.